sr-dotcom/CarPricePrediction-MLR-GeelyAuto/README.md

-# CarPricePrediction-MLR-GeelyAuto

-**Repository Description:**

-This GitHub repository is dedicated to the development of a multiple linear regression model for predicting car prices, with a focus on assisting Geely Auto in its market entry strategy for the American automobile market.

 **Problem Statement:**

 A Chinese automobile company **Geely Auto** aspires to enter the US market by setting up its manufacturing unit there and producing cars locally to give competition to their US and European counterparts.